netobserv/documents/blogs/agent_metrics_perf/index.md

 Taking a close look at the eviction rate graph, there's a small increase of the hashmap line (purple) at the same time, whereas it used to be a flat 1.2 otherwise.
 What does it say?
 It says that for the first time here, the map eviction was not due to the `cacheTimeout` setting (evicting every 5s), but it was due to the map being full.

-Note that there is an artifact visible here, a global increase of the flows being generated (~3.5K to ~4K), which I am not sure to explain but could be related to having restarted my test workloads.
+Note that there is an artifact visible here, a global increase of the flows being generated (~3.5K to ~4K), which could be related to a test workloads restart.
 10 minutes later it retrieved its previous level, closer to 3K:

 ![FPS back to normal](./images/fps-back-normal.png)